 The analyses of growth rate correlations broadly confirm these relationships but with much lower correlation rates and discrepancies between in- and output growth, with output growth being much less or even negatively auto-correlated.
 Note that these correlations do not provide any information about statistical significance.

-At the industry level, we also correlated aggregate inputs and outputs in the Payment data with other economic performance indicators, such as labour compensation and value added.
-As a broad takeaway, these analyses confirm that the Payment data shows strong statistical relationships with these indicators.
-The correlations are weaker compared to those of ONS analogues, but there remains a promising statistical signal confirming the value of the data for economic analyses.
+At the industry level, we also correlated aggregate inputs and outputs in the payment data with other economic performance indicators, such as labour compensation and value added.
+As a broad takeaway, these analyses confirm that the payment data shows strong statistical relationships with these indicators.
+The correlations are weaker than those of ONS analogues, but a promising statistical signal remains confirming the data's value for economic analyses.

 \FloatBarrier